 - Well, anyway, the question isn't even about where we are, but about getting back to where we came from.

 - Yes, you're right… So we just need to turn back.
-Luckily, the path we've been following from the start still went straight ahead…
+Luckily, the path we've been following from the start still go straight ahead…

 - You're forgetting something, my dear friend… I said to him, handing him a vine I had cut myself.
 His eyes widened in fear, and distress was clearly visible in his pupils.
 It was as if the vines I had been cutting for an hour had all regrown, completely blocking the path we had taken.
 I was the one who had to take matters into my own hands now.